sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/fault-injection.md

 :::tip

-You can also configure the Fault Injection plugin on the API level, in such a case, only the API will be affected by this plugin.
+You can also configure the Fault Injection plugin on the route level, in such a case, only the route will be affected by this plugin.

 :::